 Successful people don’t simply work from the time they get up in the morning to the time they go to bed at night.
-Rather, successful people make sure they include times of rest, relaxation and self-care.
+Rather, successful people make sure they include times of rest, relaxation, and self-care.
 Times of rest act as incubation periods that give the brain an opportunity to consolidate what you’ve learned.
-This could include activities like,
+This could include activities like:

-- practicing mindfulness meditation or yoga
+- Practicing mindfulness meditation or yoga

-- doing nothing at all
+- Doing nothing at all

 These periods of rest work in tandem with intense cognitive study to help cement data into your brain and prevent neurotransmitter depletion.
 For these times to be effective as incubation periods, you should try not to fill them with other cognitive activity.
 For example, when you eat, give your full attention to enjoying your food.
-When you go for walks, deliberately purpose not to think about the content of your studies.
+When you go for walks, deliberately choose to not think about the content of your studies.
 When you are having a rest, turn off your phone and email so your brain can be at peace.

 We’ve discussed this in more detail in our article ‘The Archimedes Principle: Leveraging the Power of Rest’ and in my article, ‘The Role of Stillness in Education.’

 Tip #3.
-Don’t rely on rote memory.
+Don’t Rely on Rote Memory